The Tiger Rising (film): Production

 Principal photography occurred in Tifton, Georgia and Thomasville, Georgia in November 2019.
 Filming wrapped in December 2019.

-Controversy
+Crew payment controversy

 On November 18, 2021, The Hollywood Reporter published an article about Ryan Donnell Smith, Allen Cheney, Emily Hunter Salveson and Ryan Winterstern not paying crew members before or after filming the movie.

 Release

 The film was released in theaters on January 21, 2022 and on Demand and Digital February 8, 2022.

 Box office

 In South Africa, the film earned $16,541 from 59 theaters in its opening weekend.
 In the United States and Canada, the film earned $364,216 from 872 theaters in its first weekend, and $214,980 in its second.

 Reception

 The film has a 17% approval rating on Rotten Tomatoes based on 18 reviews, with an average rating of 4.2/10.
 On Metacritic — which assigns a weighted mean score — the film has a score of 33 out of 100 based on 6 critics, indicating "generally unfavorable reviews".

-Nick Schager of Variety gave the film a negative review and wrote, "The fact that writer-director Ray Giarratana’s film is based on Kate DiCamillo’s children’s book — and thus intended for young audiences — is hardly an excuse for such stodgy storytelling, which plays out with no mystery, ambiguity or subtlety."
+Nick Schager of Variety gave the film a negative review and wrote, "The fact that writer-director Ray Giarratana's film is based on Kate DiCamillo's children's book — and thus intended for young audiences — is hardly an excuse for such stodgy storytelling, which plays out with no mystery, ambiguity or subtlety."

 Nadir Samara of Screen Rant awarded the film one star out of five and wrote, "The Tiger Rising is too serious & abstract for kids yet too ham-fisted for adults.
 Sadly, the tale has none of the imagination its protagonist does."